The Opulent Newport Mansions: Visiting The Breakers & Marble House

 Originally published on Friday, August 31, 2018

-Don’t you wish you could live an extravagant lifestyle with an endless supply of money?
-I do.
+A lot of times I wish I could live an extravagant lifestyle with endless money.
+Don’t you?
 I have a huge wishlist of material items and among them would be my beautiful dream home, completely at my design and taste.
 That’s why, for me, it was super exciting to go to Newport, Rhode Island and explore some of their mansions.
-It’s so invigorating to see what others built with their endless supply of money.
+I like to get ideas for my own dream home that I’ll maybe get to have one day.

 The history behind it is fascinating as well.
-Love them or hate them, the American gilded age birthed some of the wealthiest families without pedigree – an American pride.
+Love them or hate them, the American gilded age birthed some of the wealthiest families without pedigree – an exaggerated example of the American Dream.
 However it also birthed the uneven distribution of wealth.
 If you’re fascinated by the gilded age and the turn of the century, the Newport Mansions are physical souvenirs of such a time.
 Beautiful, expensive souvenirs.

 Pro tip: Your tickets never expire so you can always bring them back to gain access to more mansions at a discount.

 The Breakers is the summer home of the famous New York elite family, the Vanderbilts.
+Of the Newport Mansions, The Breakers is probably the most famous and visited.
 Cornelius Vanderbilt II had the home built in 1893 by architect Richard Morris Hunt, completed in 1895.
 According to the Newport mansion website,

 Hunt directed an international team of craftsmen and artisans to create a 70 room Italian Renaissance- style palazzo inspired by the 16th century palaces of Genoa and Turin.
 Allard and Sons of Paris assisted Hunt with furnishings and fixtures, Austro-American sculptor Karl Bitter designed relief sculpture, and Boston architect Ogden Codman decorated the family quarters.